Sabbaticals are covered by GR X-11, 12, Provost Policy Statement- Sabbatical Leave Policy (2014), and information at this link.

 Because sabbaticals require Board of Trustees’ approval, proposals should be submitted a minimum of six months in advance of the leave start date.

 1. The faculty member contacts the department chair to inform him or her of sabbatical interest and intent.
 The faculty member and chair discuss how the faculty member’s responsibilities will be covered.
+It is not uncommon for the Associate Dean for Faculty Resources, Planning and Assessment to read a draft proposal and provide feedback early in the process.

 2. After preliminary approval by the chair, faculty member provides the department chair with a formal written sabbatical request including: